Kong/kongponents/docs/components/alert.md

 ### Hide/Display

+Set whether or not the alert box is shown.

-Hides/display the alert.
-By default isShowing is set to true.
+> Note: By default isShowing is set to true.

 - `isShowing`